karlcaga/go-psql-golinks/README.md

 ## Deleting shortlinks

-To delete `shortlinks` from your db, run
+To delete `shortlinks` from your DB, run
 ```sql
 DELETE FROM links WHERE shortlink='<shortlink>';
 ```